 When many people think of strangles, they think of yards on shut down, horses with pus-filled ulcers and expensive vet visits.
 Strangles can be a debilitating illness for horses but can be equally as debilitating for livery yards and their owners as well.
 There are over 600 confirmed cases of Strangles in the UK every year, with many more going unrecorded.
 Whilst most horses recover from Strangles without any effects, there is the risk that any horse with the disease can be one of the 20% that suffers complications, which can even lead to death.
-Even if a horse recovers in full, the process of isolation, testing and management can take their toll and be a stressful time for the horse, horse owner
+Even if a horse recovers in full, the process of isolation, testing and management can take their toll and be a stressful time for the horse, horse owner, and yard owners.
+Not only for Strangles, but the recent outbreak of Equine Influenza has brought biosecurity to the forefront on all levels, with many yards finding themselves poorly prepared for such an occurrence.

-Any horse can be susceptible to catching Strangles, or other infectious disease, but as always… prevention is better than cure.
-More and more yards are introducing standardised biosecurity measures to help keep their yard clear of Strangles and other infectious disease, yet many yards still shun the idea.
-Whilst the initial costs for blood tests and swabs can be costly, when compared to the effect on a whole yard in the event of an outbreak it is a worthwhile investment.
+Any horse can be susceptible to catching Strangles, or other infectious diseases, but as always… prevention is better than cure.
+More and more yards are introducing standardised biosecurity measures to help keep their yard clear of the risk of bringing in, and subsequently spreading infectious disease, yet many yards still shun the idea.
+Whilst the initial costs for set up, vaccinations, blood tests and swabs can be costly, when compared to the effect on a whole yard in the event of an outbreak it is a worthwhile investment.
 If you are new to setting up biosecurity measures on your yard, or are thinking of introducing them, it is an idea to not just introduce checks to new liveries, but also to test all existing liveries as well.
-While this can be costly and time consuming, bulk testing can be cheaper, and yard owners and clients can have peace of mind that steps are being taken to protect equines on the yard.
+While this can be costly and time-consuming, bulk testing can be cheaper, and yard owners and clients can have peace of mind that steps are being taken to protect equines on the yard.

-Horses that have had Strangles previously can be what is known as a ‘carrier’- they are not ill, nor show symptoms of the disease, but do retain some of the infectious material in their body which, if coming into contact with other equines through direct or indirect contact, can cause an outbreak.
+Whilst for illnesses such as Equine Influenza, you can have a vaccination to help prevent spread, this should not always be considered the end of the matter.
+As with many contagious diseases, there are many strains of viruses that can cause these illnesses and are not necessarily always covered by the vaccines.
+The recent Flu outbreak has proven that even in horses whose vaccinations are up to date, there is still the risk that they can become ill.
+Similar to Strangles, where horses that have already has the illness previously can be what is known as a ‘carrier’- they are not ill, nor show symptoms of the disease, but do retain some of the infectious material in their body which, if coming into contact with other equines through direct or indirect contact, can cause an outbreak.
 Infection can be passed through nose to nose contact, sharing of equipment, through water troughs and buckets, sharing of stables or even from cross handling by staff.
 It is estimated that 10% of all horses that have had Strangles are a carrier.
 It is thought that unidentified carriers are the main causes of outbreaks.
 Some owners may not even know if their horse has ever had strangles, let alone know if they were tested clear at the end of the illness.

-There are processes in place to screen horses to help find carriers.
+With strangles, there are processes in place to screen horses to help find carriers.
 By checking all existing liveries on your yard, you can see if any of them are carriers and, if they are, take the necessary steps to clear them of the disease.
 This is beneficial to both the yard owner and horse owners as by trying to identify and eliminate carriers, they can be satisfied that the risk on the yard is much lower.
 Whilst it is not impossible for horses to encounter the disease outside of the yard, if sensible biosecurity steps are taken by clients and staff, this will hugely reduce the likelihood.
-This will also demonstrate you to be a yard owner who takes care
+This will also demonstrate you to be a yard owner who takes care in the welfare and health of horses on your yard, and proactive steps to reduce the risk of infectious disease.

 Whilst many horse owners may have an issue with the initial testing costs, the comparative cost of an outbreak can be devastating to horse and yard owners, especially if your yard relies on a lot of equine movement- such as sales or schooling liveries, on site events or clinics, or those wanting to go out to train or compete.